Best Calisthenics Apps in 2026

 Freeletics pitches itself as an AI-powered personal trainer and delivers a fully adaptive training experience.
 Each session is generated based on your performance, recovery, available equipment, and stated goals.
 The AI Coach adjusts difficulty in real time, making it one of the most personalized options on this list.

-The price tag is the elephant in the room.
-At $14.99 per month, Freeletics is the most expensive app on this list by a wide margin.
+The Training Coach subscription starts at $34.99 for three months, making Freeletics one of the pricier options on this list.
 The AI adaptation is genuinely impressive, but you sacrifice control over your programming.
 If you prefer to follow specific routines or want to train calisthenics skills, the AI approach can feel limiting.

 Pros